button-inc/climatetrax-frontend/README.md

 Multi-lingual functionality within the Next.js app directory is realized using [i18next](https://www.i18next.com).

-See [blog post](https://locize.com/blog/next-13-app-dir-i18n) for more detail.
+See [blog post](https://locize.com/blog/next-13-app-dir-i18n) for more detail. docker ps

-Note: For ClimateTrax, the locale management happens in middlewares and i18n libraries so that the i18n instance performs cascading lookups of json files in a i18n\locale folder based on region specific to broader language default structure:
+ClimateTrax uses middlewares and i18n libraries to manage locale setting and translations so that the i18n instance performs cascading lookups of json files in a i18n\locale folder based on region specific to broader language default structure:

 **File structure:**
 │   ├── i18n